TheWoodenMan/behavioural-recruitment/README.md

 ## Hosting

 Initially the API was hosted on heroku, but had to be migrated to repl.it after the service terms and conditions changed.
 I'm not currently 100% happy with replit's service as the API goes dormant if not in use and needs to be "woken up" which causes delays.
-I believe Microsoft Azure may be a better home for it and I will migrate it over as a job to do shortly.
+I believed Microsoft Azure may make a better home for it overall and begun migration.

+Migration to Azure posed a number of problems, the build and deploy process from github actions to azure web api was fairly complex and making sure that all the jest tests passed before deployment was a key obstacle that needed to be overcome.

 Optimizations